Arkounay/QuickAdminGeneratorBundle/docs/README.md

 !> Make sure your entity implements `__toString()`!

-Create a controller for instance `src/Controller/Admin/NewsController.php`, with the following code:
+Create a controller, for instance `src/Controller/Admin/NewsController.php`, with the following code:

 ```php
 namespace App\Controller\Admin;